apptension/tech-radar/README.md

 - Update Firebase config in `src/shared/services/firebase.ts` with your own application config.

-- Environment variables for Airtable API key in `functions/src/services/airtable.ts` and CORS handler in `functions/src/utils/corsHandler.ts` are coming from Firebase config.
+- Update `.firebasesrc` file with your own project name

-  Please take a look at `.runtimeconfig.example.json` to see the required structure for it and upload them to your Firebase account following these instructions: [Setting Firebase config](https://firebase.google.com/docs/functions/config-env?hl=pl#environment_configuration)
+- Environment variables for Firebase Functions are coming from Google Secret Manager Please take a look at `.secret.local` to see the required structure for it and upload them to Google Secret Manager for your application following these instructions: [Setting Firebase config](https://firebase.google.com/docs/functions/config-env#secret-manager)

 ## Usage